Editor’s Note: This post was originally published in 2012 and has been updated for accuracy and comprehensiveness.

 Journaling for Cancer Patients: Try This

-Either dust off a journal that has been patiently waiting for you on your bookshelf or pick up one at the dollar store.
-Take five minutes to try one or more of the following prompts and then write for a few minutes about how it felt and what you noticed.
+Dust off a journal that has been patiently waiting for you on your bookshelf.
+Or pick up one at the dollar store.
+Take five minutes to try one or more of the following prompts.
+And then write for a few minutes about how it felt and what you noticed.
 Leave me a comment and tell me how it went.

 If you are new to journaling, please know there is no rule book.
 Your journal is yours and is a private relationship.
 The journal is your buddy and it will never, ever care what you write in it.